AutoZone: Auto Shack

 By 1986, expansion had made the company grow into a large store chain across the South and the Midwest.
-That year, Darren Reltherford, manager of Auto Shack's Memphis, Tennessee store, received the first Extra Miler award, which has since been given to AutoZoners who show their dedication to customer satisfaction by "going the extra mile" for customer service.
-The Duralast line of alternators and starters was released.
-The Loan-A-Tool program begian allowing customers the ability to borrow specific tools for jobs.
+Auto Shack debuted its Duralast auto parts line, starting with alternators and starters.
+The Loan-A-Tool program was also introduced, allowing customers to borrow specialty tools.
 The fourth distribution center in Greenville, South Carolina opened.
 The total number of stores was 339 in 15 states.